nrfconnect/sdk-nrf-bm/doc/nrf-bm/install_nrf_bm.rst

 Getting the code
 ****************

-Every nRF Connect SDK release consists of:
+Every |BMlong| release consists of:

 * A combination of Git repositories at different versions and revisions, managed together by West.
 * An archive containing a source mirror of the Git repositories required to get started with |BMshort|.